-- (a) Graduation from an accredited secondary school or high school equivalency diploma. - (b) Successful completion of the following secondary school courses: one year of algebra, one year of biology, and one year of chemistry. - (c) Average to above average high school grades.
+- (a) Graduation from an accredited secondary school or high school equivalency diploma. - (b) Successful completion of the following high school or college courses: one year of algebra, one year of biology, and one year of chemistry, with a final grade of "C" or above. - (c) Average to above average high school grades.
 College GPA of 2.0 or above.